loyada/typedpy/docs/structures.rst

    you trade of a level of immutability safety with significant performance benefits.
 7. TypedPyDefaults.allow_none_for_optionals - by default, if a field is defined of a specific type, then a None value is considered invalid.
 This flag allows to provide None for any optional field.
+8. TypedPyDefaults.block_unknown_consts - if set to True, will raise an exception if a Structure class definition contains attributes that are not fields, and not Typedpy attributes.
+It is meant to avoid silly mistakes, like setting "_ignore_nonnes".

 Structure Documentation